dariuszlee/smoothoperator_plushy/README.md

     as an alternative

-    b.
-All tests should pass

 2. Run a quick integration test in a new shell to ensure everything is running:
 `python ./simple_test.sh`

     a.
-Test should run through without any AssertionExceptions
+Should exit without an assertion exception.

 ## API Documentation: Required Endpoints